-Carlo Ancelotti is trying to continue Bayern Munich’s dominance of the Bundesliga in 2016-17 after succeeding Pep Guardiola as coach.
+Carlo Ancelotti has all but ensured Bayern Munich’s dominance of the Bundesliga will continue in 2016-17 after succeeding Pep Guardiola as coach.

 However, the club known as FC Hollywood could hardly have appointed a better replacement in Ancelotti who, along with Guardiola, Jose Mourinho and Antonio Conte, is right at the top of the tree as far as the most successful current coaches are concerned.